-- To introduce the relevance of this course to the existing technology through demonstrations, case studies, simulations, contributions of scientist, national/international policies with a futuristic vision along with socio-economic impact and issues - · To introduce the concept of software defined radios and their architectures - · To introduce the concept of cognitive radio communication and the components involved - To introduce the cognitive radio architecture and the functions and issues involved in communication system design.
+- To introduce the relevance of this course to the existing technology through demonstrations, case studies, simulations, contributions of scientist, national/international policies with a futuristic vision along with socio-economic impact and issues - To introduce the layered communication architectures - To understand various physical, data link and routing layer protocols - To understand application layer protocols and security issues. - To understand various digital switching techniques.